mrrusof/mrrusof.github.io/_posts/2017-03-08-longest-common-anagram.markdown

 ---
 layout: post
-title: Longest Common Palindrome
+title: Longest Common Anagram
 date: 2017-03-08
+edited: 2017-03-10
 author: Ruslan Ledesma-Garza
-published: false
 summary: '
-Given a set of strings, find the length of a longest common palindrome.
+Given a set of strings, find the length of a longest common anagram.
 '
 ---

 {{page.summary}}

-For example, the length of a longest common palindrome for the following strings is 4 because a longest common palindrome is `kikj`.
+For example, the length of a longest common anagram for the following strings is 4 because a longest common anagram is `kikj`.

 {% highlight asciidoc %}
 ijkik